It’s funny that possibly the worst stadium ever built, especially among those constructed in the last 20-30 years, would be in Toronto.

 5. Georgia Dome, Atlanta – NFL

 The glitzy new Mercedes-Benz Stadium makes the old Georgia Dome (which sat beside it) look like a hobo palace, in retrospect.
-The Atlanta Falcons get to play in one of the best new stadiums in the world, while the old digs can’t be blown up fast enough (the first demolition nearly a month ago failed to knock it all down).
+The Atlanta Falcons and Atlanta United get to play in one of the best new stadiums in the world, while the old digs can’t be blown up fast enough (the first demolition attempt in 2017 failed to knock it all down).
 The fact that anyone living in Georgia thought to put a football team in a domed stadium was ludicrous, in the first place.
 What makes the demolition of a little needed domed stadium complete is the fact that once the Georgia Dome is fully knocked down, it will be a parking lot where Falcons’ fans can tailgate properly.
 Silver lining.

 4. Canadian Tire Centre, Ottawa – NHL

 Just like the rink in Sunrise, where the Panthers play, the Ottawa Senators actually play in far flung Kanata, a suburb of Canada’s capital.
 The rink itself isn’t bad, but the traffic (just one highway going in) will drive anyone nuts.
 It also doesn’t have as good a concourse as many other rinks around the league.
 But, back to that drive.
 Why the team would build its rink fully 16 miles from downtown Ottawa is anyone’s guess.
 It’s a nightmare trek down the Trans-Canada (417) highway to extreme suburbia.
 Bumper to bumper traffic is the norm, with few options to bypass the mayhem.
 The “Tire” in the title sponsor says it all.